wxbty/spring-ai-alibaba/spring-ai-alibaba-graph/spring-ai-alibaba-graph-core/src/site/markdown/index.md

-# 🦜🕸️ LangGraph4j Core
+# 🦜🕸️ SpringAiGraph Core

-This is the core library for LangGraph4j.
+This is the core library for SpringAiGraph.